-Assessment Description Qualification ning a ing Re Laboratory practical Attendance at the laboratory practices is MANDATORY.
-The correct implementation of the exercises proposed in these practices will be evaluated. : 2 B2 3 B4 D1 Mentored work The assignment of individual or paired work will be evaluated, assessing both the preparation of the topic, the presentation of a summary document of the subject as well as the presentation of the same.
-This activuty is MANDATORY A 2 B5 3 4 C13 C14 D1 Seminars Seminar attendance is MANDATORY.
+Assessment Description Qualification ning a ng Re Laboratory practical Attendance at the laboratory practices is MANDATORY.
+The correct implementation of the exercises proposed in these practices will be evaluated.
+C13 C14 D1 Mentored work The assignment of individual or paired work will be evaluated, assessing both the preparation of the topic, the presentation of a summary document of the subject as well as the presentation of the same.
+This activuty is MANDATORY A2 I A3 A4 B5 C13 C14 D1 Seminars Seminar attendance is MANDATORY.
 The correct implementation of the exercises proposed in these seminars will be evaluated.
-2 B2 3 B4 D1 Studies excursion n Attendance at the sea survey is MANDATORY.
-The correct implementation of the exercises proposed in these practices will be evaluated. .2 B2 .3 B4 B5 C13 D5 Objective questions exam Questions and exercises to assess understanding, analytical capacity and synthesis of acquired knowledge. Δ 2 B2 3 B4 4 B5 C13 C14 D1 D5
+C13 C14 D1 Field practice Attendance at the sea survey is MANDATORY.
+The correct implementation o the exercises proposed in these practices will be evaluated.
+43 I B2 B4 B5 C13 D5 Objective questions exam Questions and exercises to assess understanding, analytical capacity and synthesis of acquired knowledge, mainly in relation to the content of the first thematic blocks of the master classes.
+It will be done throughout the course.
+43 I C13 C14 D1 D5 Objective questions exam Questions and exercises to assess understanding, analytical capacity and synthesis of acquired knowledge, mainly in relation to ALL the content of the theoretical classes.
+This exam will coincide with the 1st chance official date.
+9 43 I C13 C14 D1 D5